jaanonim/force-arch/README.md

 For now this script assumes:

 - You have UEFI system
-- You have drive /dev/sda on witch arch will be installed

-If you have other drive (eg. nvme) you need to change it in `archlive/airootfs/root/.zlogin` script.
-Or after booting run `./install.sh <drive-path>` from this repo (It will fail to auto run with not existing drive).
+It will install on first drive (will prefer nvme drive).
+If you want to install on other drive quickly pres CTLR-C and run `./install.sh <drive-path>` from this repo.

 ## Build